zanderhavgaard/faas-benchmarker/readme.md

 In order to remove as many potential disturbing factors from the experiments, each experiment consists of a number of isolated environments.
 Each of these environment consists of the cloud functions and extra infrastructure that they may require and a server to act as client to these functions.
-Each of the cloud function / server environments run opposite clouds, such that for AWS Lambda the client is an Azure Linux vm, and for Azure Funtions the client is an AWS ec2 instance.
+Each of the cloud function / server environments run opposite clouds, such that for AWS Lambda the client is an Azure Linux vm, and for Azure Functions the client is an AWS ec2 instance.
-This is to create a realistic scenario where the functions have to communicate with something outside of the datacenter, and to elimnitate any internal optimizations or benefits the different cloud providers might implement.
+This is to create a realistic scenario where the functions have to communicate with something outside of the data center, and to eliminate any internal optimizations or benefits the different cloud providers might implement.
 Each of these environments are created when experiment run starts and destroyed when the experiment has been conducted.

 The benchmarker application runs in a docker container to ensure that across experiment runs and cloud providers, that the same environment is used.